ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 These packets use multiple layers of encryption and congestion control.

 2. Forwarded is the mode of proxying added by this document.
-In this mode, packets in QUIC connection between the client and target are sent with dedicated QUIC Connection IDs between the client and proxy, and use special-purpose tranforms instead of full re-encapsulation and re-encryption.
+In this mode, packets in the QUIC connection between the client and target are sent with dedicated QUIC Connection IDs between the client and proxy, and use special-purpose tranforms instead of full re-encapsulation and re-encryption.